top of page

 FOUNDATION:

-This class teaches the basics of how to handle oils, making hides, and doing simple searches using birch.
+This class teaches the basics of how to handle oils, making hides, and doing simple searches.
 A hide will be provided for home practice.
-Necessary items for an AKC approved Scent Work Kit and other searching equipment will be discussed.
+Necessary items for an AKC Scent Work Kit and other searching equipment will be discussed, along with those necessary for progressing to the Elements class.

 Applying the principles of Foundation, the team will learn about Interiors, Exteriors, Buried, Containers, and Vehicles.
-The remaining three AKC required oils will be introduced.
 To enroll in this class, dogs and handlers must have completed Foundation or its equivalent, and must have a Scent Work Kit including the 4 AKC approved oils as discussed in Foundation.

 COMPETITION SCENT WORK: